Are you looking for a drop-dead gorgeous and easy-to-use theme for your WordPress website? Check out Elegant Themes. You'll be glad you did.

 Note: For more information on implementing this principle successfully, check out How to Effectively Recycle Old Blog Posts.

-- Link to Related Posts: My final piece of advice is to install WordPress Related Posts Plugin and begin linking to 4 or 5 similar articles at the bottom of each article.
+My final piece of advice is to install a related posts plugin and begin linking to 4 or 5 similar articles at the bottom of each article.
 This is both a terrific way to guide your readers to more of your articles on similar topics and it’s a terrific way to guide search engines around your site.

 Bloggers and webmasters are constantly wondering why Google is such a bully to some websites and why they are so positive toward others.
 Begin putting these SEO tips for WordPress into practice and you’ll be able to stop wondering.